 Even in this digital era, not all students have access to consistent, quality internet connections at home.
 With 70% of teachers now assigning internet-based homework, disadvantaged student must seek out ways to get connected to complete schoolwork.
 They go to coffee shops, libraries, restaurants and other businesses to use Wi-Fi.
 Without home internet, students are cut off from success.

 To help solve this problem, a team from the Beaverton School District researched opportunities and wrote a grant for the Sprint 1Million Project.
 Each year, over a five-year period, 400 eligible students will receive a free Wi-Fi hotspot device and up to 10GB per month of free internet connectivity during the time they remain in high school – even through summer break.
-This new program will help eliminate the "Homework Gap" and provide access to digital content such as college and job applications, financial aid, social services, health care and much more.
+This program will help eliminate the "Homework Gap" and provide access to digital content such as college and job applications, financial aid, social services, health care and much more.

 - Who is eligible to receive a Sprint hotspot?